 - Control: 73

 “The first time I used it, I was shocked at how it could effortlessly return serve.
 It is the best for that.
-However, you better keep it low as it doesn’t generate much spin.
+However, keep it low as it doesn’t generate much spin.

 4. Yasaka Rigan Spin

 Yasaka Rigan spin rubber combines the advantages of classical rubbers and modern technology rubbers.
-This kind of advancement makes the rubber enter into a whole new level of increased ball control and speed.
-It also results in a very user-friendly rubber, that is, easy to handle for professional and specialized players.
+This kind of advancement makes the rubber enter a new level of increased ball control and speed.
+It also results in a very user-friendly rubber that is easy to handle for professional and specialized players.

 Unfortunately, I would not recommend this rubber for beginners or first-timers.
 It could be difficult for them to handle or work with.
-It’s better to try out other rubbers that favor first-timers than, afterward, having gained some experience, you can now work with Yasaka Rigan spin rubber.
+It’s better to try out other rubbers that favor first-timers than, after gaining some experience, you can now work with Yasaka Rigan spin rubber.

-All the above features make it a very fast rubber, with greater spin and control.
+The above features make it a very fast rubber with greater spin and control.